Super-Heisenberg-limited Sensing via Collective Subradiance in Waveguide Quantum Electrodynamics: Possible Physical Implementation

-\prlsection{Possible Physical Implementation} One possible candidate for implementation of our proposal is a one-dimensional array of ultracold atoms, such as $^{87}$Rb or $^{133}$Cs, trapped in optical tweezers generated by a spatial light modulator or an optical metasurface ~\cite{corzo2019,sunami2025}.
-This platform offers unparalleled control over the atomic positions, enabling the precise placement of atoms at deep-subwavelength separations, which is crucial for engineering the dominant dipole-dipole interactions.
-The atoms can be coupled to the evanescent field of a nearby nanofiber or an integrated photonic crystal waveguide.
+One possible candidate for implementation of our proposal is a one-dimensional array of ultracold atoms, such as $^{87}$Rb or $^{133}$Cs, trapped in optical tweezers generated by a spatial light modulator or an optical metasurface ~\cite{corzo2019,sunami2025}.
+The atoms can be coupled to the evanescent field of a nearby nanofiber or an integrated photonic crystal waveguide \cite{zhou2025selective,takahata2026fiber}.
 To mitigate position fluctuations and achieve the requisite coherence, atoms must be cooled to their motional ground state within the traps.
 Advanced cooling techniques, alongside the inherent stability of optical lattices used for ancillary positioning, can suppress positional disorder to a level where the collective subradiant physics becomes observable.

-For a fully integrated and scalable device, an array of group-IV color centers in diamond, particularly the negatively charged silicon-vacancy (SiV$^-$) center, is highly suitable ~\cite{sipahigil2016,ngan2023,tzeng2024}.
-The SiV$^-$ center's inherent inversion symmetry confers exceptional spectral stability and narrow inhomogeneous broadening at cryogenic temperatures, which are prerequisites for maintaining the coherence of collective states.
-These emitters can be nanofabricated into a deterministic array and coupled evanescently to a diamond or silicon-nitride nanophotonic waveguide.
-The primary challenge in this platform is to achieve spectral homogeneity across all emitters in the array via strain and electric field engineering.
-Once achieved, the system's superior integrability and stability would allow for the probing of steep spectral slopes using laser spectroscopy at a fixed frequency, closely approximating the optimal measurement strategy outlined in this work.
+Nevertheless, given the limitations of current technology, this setup is at present capable of demonstrating only the case of moderate subwavelength atom-atom separation, rather than the deep subwavelength regime.
+With continued development of trapping techniques \cite{pache2025magic,holzinger2022cooperative,Seubert2025,Srakaew2023}, realization of the deep subwavelength regime may become feasible in the future.